gerrit1986/bundestag_policital_bias/README.md

 ## Introduction ##

 The purpose of this word frequency analysis is to serve as a preparation for the detection of political bias on Wikipedia in German.
-Therefore, parliamentary minutes from the German Bundestag are being indexed and words are counted to determine word frequencies with respect to the five factions.
-The basic question is: "Which terms are used by a certain factions significantly more or less?"
-An answer is given with output.csv.
+Therefore, parliamentary minutes from the German Bundestag have been indexed and words have been counted to determine word frequencies with respect to the five factions.
+The basic question is: "Which terms are used by a certain faction significantly more or less?"
+An answer is given in `output.csv`.
 The numbers are compared based upon the calculated standard deviation.
 In the future, Wikipedia's articles will be scanned for the occurrences of words that are used by a certain faction more or less.

 ## Overview ##